 For our son’s 3rd birthday we planned a family trip to Magic Kingdom for one day as a family of 7.
-This post is how I planned for our trip for 5 adults and 2 toddlers under the age of 3, how our day actually went, and some tips if you’re planning a trip of your own.
+This post is how I planned for our trip for 5 adults and 2 toddlers under the age of 3 and how our day actually went.

-Both my husband and I have been living in South Florida since we were kids, so Disney has always been very close and I have always been in love with theme parks and I love roller coasters.
+Both my husband and I have been living in South Florida since we were kids, so Disney has always been fairly close to where we live.
+I have always been in love with theme parks and I love the thrill of riding roller coasters.

 We decided on a quick weekend trip where we would only be at the Magic Kingdom Park for one day because anything more than that would be exhausting and expensive.

 Within those weeks we purchased the tickets for 5 adults (children under 3 are free) and found a place to stay on Airbnb near the parks that accepted dogs, we didn’t want them staying in cages all weekend and paying for that so we brought them.

 I did some research on Youtube and the Disney website (which has a great Moms Panel) and the Disney App (with maps, character info, attraction and entertainment info, etc.) to try to be as informed and prepared as possible.

 I did not want to arrive without some sort of guideline and end up missing out on something or regretting not having known about certain things (although that’s always going to happen).